 - Cllr Mrs M P Lewis

-The Task Force will extend involvement in addressing the Climate Emergency to the wider Community, including Residents, Colleges, Visitors and Businesses, and will act together with East Devon District Council and Devon County Council to achieve carbon neutrality.
+The Group will extend involvement in addressing the Climate Emergency to the wider Community, including Residents, Colleges, Visitors and Businesses, and will act together with East Devon District Council and Devon County Council to achieve carbon neutrality.